Rishabh4Jakhar/Rishabh4Jakhar/README.md

 - 👋 Hi, I’m Rishabh
-- 👀 I’m interested in making discord bots and @Game Links#5724 is one of my best creations so far
+- 👀 I’m interested in making discord bots and Game Links#5724 is one of my best creations so far
 - 🌱 I’m currently trying to learn js and am pretty good in python
 - 💞️ I’m looking to collaborate on making discord bots
 - 📫 How to reach me discord: Rishabh#9012 or email: rishabhjakhar337@gmail.com